-Developments in Executive Compensation for 2021
+Developments in Executive Compensation for 2022

 We review our executive compensation practices annually to ensure that our plans and practices are supportive of our goals, remain competitive, and are in keeping with the best interests of our shareholders.
-In 2021, the company continued a strategic process through which it focused its operations on its healthcare programs.
-As part of this process, the Company undertook an extensive executive search process following Mr. Sterling's resignation to identify a permanent CFO with the qualifications to contribute to our growth, which ultimately resulted in the appointment of Mr. Thomasian as CFO, effective October 18, 2021.
-Mr.
+In 2022, the Company continued a strategic process through which it focused its operations on its healthcare programs.
+As part of this process, the Board appointed Mr. Rutul R. Shah to serve as the Company's Chief Operating Officer, effective as of October 1, 2022.
+Mr. Shah provides broad leadership experience and expertise in alliance management, portfolio management, program and project management and the Company's operations.
+As more fully described below, Mr. Shah received an annual salary increase to \$410,000 in connection with his appointment.